What We Do

 Our specialty is in designing homes, both single-family and multi-family.
 Projects include new ground-up construction, alterations and additions.
 While most of our work is in the metropolitan Washington DC region, we also do out-of-town work, with projects in Maine, Mississippi, and rural Virginia.

 Our primary concerns are fine design and sustainability

 At the turn of the millennium, we committed our practice to sustainable design.
 Since that time we have been making homes with a smaller carbon footprint, filled with non-toxic, recycled materials.
 They are comfortable and durable.
 Today all of our new work is built to the Passive House level, using only 15-20% of the heating and cooling energy of a code-built structure.

 Because we come from a design background, we care about beauty, harmony and proportion.
-Because climate change is a moral and ethical issue, we care equally about sustainability.
-We believe that small is generally better than large, that quality is more important than quantity, and that sustainable design is a necessary element in any project, regardless of scale.
+Because we live today in a climate emergency, we care equally about making carbon-neutral homes.
+We believe that small is generally better than large, that quality is more important than quantity, and that true sustainability essential to any project, regardless of scale.

 We engage our clients as true partners in the design process.
 It is our job to help our clients envision all the possibilities for their home.
 Choices regarding design, energy and health are presented in clear, jargon-free terms, and grounded in accurate construction cost data.
 Our goal is a home, built with proportion and care, which reflects our client’s real lifestyle, and supports the health of its occupants as well as the larger environment.

 The homes we build will be around for a long time.
 During their lifespan styles will change, the climate will change, technologies will change, and systems will need to be replaced.
 Accepting this change affects every aspect of how we design.

 - In regard to style, we avoid fads and what is hot in selling the magazines of any particular year.